What is a Refurbished Mattress & Should You Buy One Used?

 • Extended Warranty and Support: New eco-friendly mattresses often come with comprehensive warranties, providing long-term assurance of quality and performance

-• Certifications: Buying a new mattress carrying reputable green certifications (such as CertiPUR-US, OEKO-TEX, and GOLS) gives you peace of mind that it was manufactured with low emissions and in adherence to environmental standards
+• Non-Toxic Certifications: Buying a new mattress carrying reputable green certifications (such as CertiPUR-US, OEKO-TEX, and GreenGuard) gives you peace of mind that you're getting a chemical-free mattress with low emissions and in adherence to environmental standards

 Care and Maintenance Tips for All Mattress Types